Volrog/John-portfolio/README.md

 This is learning react project.
 The project is posted on the [link](http://volrog.beget.tech/).
 Before building the project, install the dependencies.
 ___
 ### Setting:
-Before building the project, install the dependencies: `npm install`
+Before building the project, install the dependencies: `npm ci`
 ___
 ### Project build commands:
   - `npm run dev` - development mode builder.
 The build result is in the build folder